Electric Magnetic Field Generation | White Paper

 Differences

-In Class A designs (theoretical) 50% of the power is heat, in Class AB designs just 12.5% (theoretical) .
-A device set in the Class AB mode has a limited steady state power dissipation with a quiescent current that varies with the drive power.
-The same transistor used in the Class A design can deliver less power when used in a Class AB mode due to the thermal constraints under normal load conditions.
-The Class AB design has smaller heat-sink requirements resulting from the increased efficiency.
+In theoretical Class A designs, 50% of the power is lost as heat, whereas in Class AB designs, this loss is reduced to just 12.5%.
+In Class AB mode, the device has a limited steady state power dissipation with a quiescent current that varies with the drive power.
+The same transistor used in a Class AB design may deliver less power than in a Class A design due to the thermal constraints under normal load conditions.
+Additionally, the increased efficiency of Class AB designs results in smaller heat-sink requirements.

 The efficiency of the AB type amplifier is best at its high power output levels, which in practice provide up to 60 % practical efficiency approximately.
 But, what happens if the VSWR of the load increases.
 Again reflected power from the load returns back into the output devices and is converted in additional heat that can increase the device temperature beyond the SOAR curve.
 When protection measures are not in place, the device will get damage due to this extra heat.
 For this reason, class AB amplifiers have a VSWR protection system that lowers the drive to the final stage and reduces the (average) power that must dissipate.